rbrownwsws/anki/addons/README.md

 ### `./interface/...`

-These files define the interface of WebAssemby Anki addons.
+These files define the interface of WebAssembly Anki addons.

 They can be used to generate bindings in your preferred language.